bigomics/omicsplayground-doc/dataprep/contrasts.rst

 that will be tested against each other.
 The contrasts are a list of comparisons between groups.

 There are two ways to define the contrasts: the long contrast form and the short contrast form.
+The contrast name rows need to be unique, both in short and long forms.

 Long contrast form
 --------------------------------------------------------------------------------